xxie24/camilladsp-usb-dac-crossover/README.md

 - `usb_gadget.sh`: Creates/configures the UAC2 gadget via `configfs` and binds it to a UDC.
 - `usb-gadget-uac2.conf.example`: Example overrides for the gadget (sample rate/format/channel mask, etc).
 - `systemd/usb-gadget-uac2.service`: Systemd oneshot unit template to configure the gadget at boot.
-- `dsp.yml.example`: Example CamillaDSP pipeline/config (copy to `dsp.yml` and customize).
+- `dsp.yml.example`: Example CamillaDSP pipeline/config (install to `/etc/camilladsp/config.yml` and customize).
-- `gen_asound_multi.py`: Generates an ALSA virtual output device by combining two stereo USB DACs into one 4-channel device (optional).
+- `gen_asound_multi.py`: Generates an ALSA virtual output device by combining two stereo USB DACs into one 4-channel device (`convert4`) for CamillaDSP.

 ## Prerequisites

 - Raspberry Pi with USB gadget-capable controller (typical on Pi Zero / Pi 4/5 USB-C gadget port setups).
+- Two USB DACs (one for mains, one for sub).
 - Kernel modules available: `libcomposite` (and `configfs` mounted at `/sys/kernel/config`).
 - `camilladsp` installed and a working `camilladsp.service` (or you will create one).
 - For `gen_asound_multi.py`: `python3` and `alsa-utils` (`aplay`).